• Skip to primary navigation

 Calories: 240kcalCarbohydrates: 19gProtein: 6gFat: 17gSaturated Fat: 4gPolyunsaturated Fat: 1gMonounsaturated Fat: 2gTrans Fat: 0.003gCholesterol: 33mgSodium: 185mgPotassium: 309mgFiber: 2gSugar: 9gVitamin A: 63IUVitamin C: 2mgCalcium: 71mgIron: 0.3mg

-Keyword almond flour, banana bread, dairy free, gluten free, grain free, healthy dessert, healthy snack, paleo, refined sugar free, soy free
+Keyword almond flour, banana bread, dairy free, gluten free, grain free, healthy snack, paleo, refined sugar free, soy free

 Tried this recipe?Mention @paleoglutenfreeguy or tag #paleoglutenfreeguy!